Projection Methods

 - Linearly interpolate TFR and e₀ from base to target value

-- Per simulation step: apply births (via TFR), deaths (via e₀), migration
+- Per simulation step: apply births (via TFR), deaths (via e₀), net migration by age clusters

 - Re-aggregate result into 5-year age groups